 “They have provided a very responsive and efficient service with a wide range of Barristers able to assist at all levels of cases.”

-Kenworthy’s prosecute and defend cases on both a private and legal aid basis in the Crown and Magistrates’ Courts.
+Kenworthy’s defend and prosecute cases on both a private and legal aid basis in the Crown and Magistrates’ Courts.

-Kenworthy’s Criminal Law Barristers can represent corporate and individual clients, prosecuting authorities such as The Crown Prosecution Service, defence solicitors, regulatory bodies, and more at any stage of a criminal case from pre-charge to trial and appeal.
+Kenworthy’s Criminal Law Barristers represent Defence Solicitors, regulatory bodies, corporate and individual clients, as well as prosecuting authorities like The Crown Prosecution Service at any stage of a criminal case from pre-charge to trial and appeal.

 Members of the Crime Team have experience dealing with adults classed as vulnerable due to age, mental illness, or social exclusion.